 Select three mature, non-senescent leaves from each plant [1] and keep them in distilled water [2].
 Using a new single-sided razor blade, make one leveling cut to form a right angle with the leaf surface [3].

-Shot of three mature leaves from each plant.
+Shot of three mature leaves from T. aestivum.

 Talent places the leaves in the distilled water.

 Talent making a cut on the leaf with a razor blade.
-TXT: Ensure the sections are transverse cross-sections perpendicular to the leaf surface
+INCLUDED IN 2.3.2.

 Then, place the leaf specimen on a glass plate on a piece of dental wax to stabilize the sample and avoid slipping [1].
 Move the blade straight down on the leaf specimen to cut cleanly through cells [2] and keep the cross-sections in distilled water [3].

 Talent places the leaf specimen on a glass plate with dental wax.
+TXT: Ensure the sections are transverse cross-sections perpendicular to the leaf surface

 Talent cutting the leaf specimen with a blade.